6) Restoration and Hope

 Forgiveness Is Possible

 There is no sin too great for God’s forgiveness.
-If you have failed in your marriage — whether as an aggressor or victim of your own poor choices — God offers complete forgiveness when you repent.
+If you have failed in your marriage, whether by your own guilt or through wounds caused by others, God offers complete forgiveness to the repentant sinner and real care to the wounded heart.

 Forgiving Yourself and Others